thephpleague/flysystem/v2/advanced/creating-an-adapter.md

 not available, you can always create your own adapter.

 Every adapter must implement the `League\Flysystem\FilesystemAdapter` interface.
-This interface defines all the required method and lists which exceptions should be thrown in case of a failure.
+This interface defines all the required methods and lists which exceptions should be thrown in case of a failure.

 ## Testing your adapter